wileylau/muzik/README.md

 1. **Search for Music**:
    - Enter a search term in the search box
    - Optionally adjust the number of results (10, 20, or 30)
-   - Click "Search" or press Enter
+   - Click "Search" or press Enter on Muzik

 2. **Play Music**:
    - Click on any song from the search results to start playing